cqiao64/Canvas-to-Google-Tasks/README.md

 - The start date in the format MM/DD/YYYY (tasks prior to this date will not be imported).
 - Whether or not to include Zoom events.
 - Whether or not to sort tasks chronologically.

+Click the "Execute" button to start the process.
+The script will parse the .ics file, create tasks in Google Tasks for each event, and sort them as specified.
+If you want to clear all tasks, you can use the "Clear all tasks" button.

 ## Google API Configuration